Savary Island: Shipwrecks

 Over the years there have been several shipwrecks (including the Union Steamship Steamer Capilano in 1915) and aircraft crashes (including a small single engine crash in Seaweed Bay in the 1960s).
 The incidents include: an RCAF Hurricane fighter that crashed off Savary in 1943; lone survivor (12-year-old Fred Ilott) of the PowRivCo Tug Teeshoe sinking who washed up on Savary in the 1950s (Teeshoe: A Powell River Story by Filmmaker Jan Padgett); a Cessna on the airstrip; two fishboats, one in the Gulf and one in Malaspina Strait, each with loss of life; and a Gulf ship that sank on Dinner Rock in 1947.
 There have also been swimming and pleasure boating incidents over the years.

 In the 1960s human remains were found on Savary and these were transferred to the Laboratory of Archaeology at UBC.
 These ancestral remains were returned by UBC to the Tla'amin (Sliammon) First Nation in a repatriation ceremony for burial at Sliammon in June 2006.

-In 1982 the Royal Savary Hotel was demolished and, for many, this was the end of an era.
+In 1982 the Royal Savary Hotel was demolished.
 Since then several B&Bs have opened on the island.

 Geology and soils

 This island is composed mostly of unconsolidated material such as glacial till, marine clay, and sand.
 This comes primarily from the Pleistocene era as material deposited by meltwater streams from glaciers which advanced southward through the Strait of Georgia over 20,000 years ago.
 The Ice Age materials are overlain by Holocene (Recent) era deposits; their features include sand dunes.
 Bedrock is exposed only at the eastern end around Mace Point.
-Most of Savary's soils are sandy, with brown podzolic and podzol profile development.
+Most of Savary's soils are sandy, with Ae horizon development sufficient to make them resemble classic podzols, although their B horizon chemistry qualifies them as brunisols.

 Since deglaciation (approximately 10,000 years ago), continued erosion under the general influence of prevailing south easterly storm waves, has caused the disappearance of much of the "original island".
 What remains today is very much in flux as the twin forces of erosion and accretion gradually move or shift the boundaries of the island.
 As one study described it, "With no exterior sources of sediment, the Island will continue to cannibalize its south coast."

 Climate

-In the rainshadow of Vancouver Island, Savary receives between 950 and 1,300 mm of precipitation annually, with maximum amounts in late fall through mid-winter.
+In the rain-shadow of Vancouver Island, Savary Island receives between 950 and 1,300 mm of precipitation annually, with maximum amounts in late fall through mid-winter.
 No permanent streams exist on the island, but at least one spring may be found mid-island called Indian Springs.
 The dry warm summers and erodible soils condition distinctive ecologic settings and surface processes (including wind erosion and deposition).
 In addition, storm waves, which are predominantly from the southeast, have important erosion and sediment transport effects along the south shore of Savary.
-It is this unique combination of "ecologic settings", "surface processes" and "transport effects" which gives rise to the wonderful beaches of Savary.